NetSuite, Implementation, Data Migration, Planning, Accounts Receivable

 Step 2: Add the Name to the CSV file

 The “Name” column in your spreadsheet should be blank.
 Now, you’ll want to add the Name or Internal ID of your fictitious “Import AR Customer.”
-This customer is a plug entity used only to apply these historical journals against each other.
+This customer is a placeholder entity used only to apply these historical journals against one another.

 Step 3: Reopen the periods